dotlang/language/README.md

 Modules are source code files.
 You can import them into current module and use their public declarations.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).

 The result of import is a struct type.
-You can use `*` to destruct it into current module (and have access to types and bindings without a prefix), or you can assign it's output to a new type.
+You can use `*` to destruct it into current module (or struct), or you can assign it's output to a named type.
 You can also use `{}` to instantiate that module and have a binding.

 Bindings defined at module level must be compile time calculatable.
-If you import multiple modules at the same time, result will be a struct with appropriate types for each module.
-You can still use them by `*` notation (Example 3).

 There is closure at module level too.
 So you have access to all module level declarations inside functions.
-When a module has a binding without value (e.g. `year: int`), it must be initialised when instantiating that module.
+When a module has a binding without value (e.g. `year: int` or `T: type`), it must be initialised when instantiating that module.

-You can define type arguments inside a module.
-These must get a literal, compile-time value when instantiating their type after it is being imported.
-You can even import a module inside a struct definition because import will give you a normal type you can use wherever you want.

 **Syntax**